iBoston.org is your site for Boston history and architecture. In addition, you can find

 information on Boston's public places, art, historic people and events. iBoston also

 has a research area where you can learn how Boston grew physically as well as in

 This Day in Boston History

-in 1897; the first black psychiatrist in the United States.
+black church edifice still standing in the United States.

 Boston's white congregations of the day segregated blacks to balcony seats

 and denied them the full privlidges of church membership.
 The African